 Reduce Think Packaging

-Packaging is needed to protect products, particularly food, but too much is a big waste!
-So next time you are out shopping remember to Think Packaging!
+Packaging is needed to protect products, particularly food, but too much is a big waste.
+Next time you are out shopping, remember to think packaging!

 Why is packaging needed?